nmincucci/python-challenge/README.md

 Code Quality
 The code is cleaned and commented for better readability and understanding.
 Additional tests and debugging have been removed, and the code is appropriately commented.

+# Acknowledgment: Special thanks to the Xpert Learning Assistant for providing valuable guidance and assistance during the development of this code.
+# Xpert helped clarify concepts, debug issues, and enhance the overall quality of this code.
+# We appreciate the support and resources offered by Xpert throughout our learning journey.